©2021 OnPay, Inc.

-Please note that a new round of PPP loans and additional small business relief rolled out in January 2020.
+Please note that a new round of PPP loans and additional small business relief rolled out in early 2021.
 See all the details here.

 Recently updated legislation now allows eligible employers to claim quarterly tax credits of 70% of any wages paid, for up to $10,000 in wages per employee.
-These tax credits expire on June 30, 2021, which means an employer may take tax credits for two quarters, adding up to as much as $14,000 per employee.
+These tax credits expire on December 31, 2021, so an employer may take up to four quarterly tax credits.
+That could add up to as much as $28,000 per employee.
+That’s in addition to the $5,000 per employee retained in 2020, which can be retroactively claimed if newly eligible.

 To be eligible for these tax credits, a company must meet the following criteria: